-If there is any thing specially notice able in eastern illustrations of women's bathing costumes this summer, it is the shortness of the skirts and the lowness of the necks.
+If there is any thing specially noticeable in eastern illustrations of women's bathing costumes this summer, it is the shortness of the skirts and the lowness shortness of the skirts and the lowness of the necks.
 Now, no one questions the disagreeable feeling caused by heavy and voluminous clothing in the water.
 Especially is this the case if one is learning to swim.
-But I very one is learning to swim.
-But I very seriously question the propriety, to say nothing of the modesty, of women going into the water with low-necked costumes and little protection in the way of clothing for the lower limbs, Some people appear to be very much shocked if they go into a gymnasium and find women clothed in a divided skirt and blouse.
+But I very seriously question the propriety, to say nothing of the modesty, of women nothing of the modesty, of women going into the water with low-necked costumes and little protection in the way of clothing for the lower limbs.
+Some people appear to be very much shocked if they go into a gymnasium and find women clothed in a divided skirt and blouse.
+But such people skirt and blouse.
 But such people seem to be quite willing to go into the water at our Lake resorts where there is water at our Lake resorts where there is a very mixed assembly of men, good, bad and indifferent, mostly indifferent and some decidedly bad, with little clothes on.
 They have small protec-tion for the limbs, and less-when the water has once soaked their clothing for the upper part of the body.
-I am sure bathing is a delightful and healthful luxury, but confess to an old-fash-ioned prejudice against seeing women so exposed in our public bathing re-sorts.
+I am sure bathing is a delightful and healthful luxury, but confess to an old-fashioned prejudice against seeing women so exposed in our public bathing resorts.
 Small need then to cut the neck lower and shorten the skirts.
-By the way, there is nothing better for bathing suits than lined Turkish toweling; and have the neck high, the sleeves at least to the elbows, and the drawers fastened below the knee, while the skirt reaches to that distance also.
+By the way, there is nothing better for bathing suits than fined Turkish toweling; and have the neck high, the sleeves at least to the elbows, and the drawers fastened below the knee, while the skirt reaches to that distance also.
 Next to Turkish is our own home made linsey.